nodemailer/mailparser/README.md

+# noinfopath-mailparser

+Forked from the original nodemailer/mailparser project, which is now deprecated.
+Maintaining here because a project we have has a dependency on it.

 # NB!
 This project is deprecated

 All users of this project are urged to find an alternative as it is not maintained anymore.
 Read more [here](https://blog.nodemailer.com/2018/03/11/spring-cleaning/)